Gargopedia

-I’d like to devote this post to a fascinating subject, which runs through all my research and is deeply connected to the world of gargoyles.
-I’m referring to the monster, not only as a form but as a concept throughout history.
+We’d like to devote this post to a fascinating subject, which is deeply connected to the world of gargoyles.
+We are referring to the monster, not only as a form but as a concept throughout history.
 Venturing into the universe of monsters is an engrossing task, although it will never be completed because of the sheer volume of documentary and bibliographic resources in existence on the subject.
-However, today I’m encouraging you to embark on a journey through the fantastic world of monsters in art.
+However, today we are encouraging you to embark on a journey through the fantastic world of monsters in art.

 As we delve into how horror is viewed in art, we find countless terrifying images that usually provoke fear in whoever looks at them.
 Such visions appear from the most remote Antiquity and not only cause panic but also a sense of attraction, a tendency connected to the most essential part of our being.